- Frequency of wage payments

 Frequency of Wage Payments

 All employers must establish regular pay periods.
 All hourly employees must be paid at least once every two weeks or twice in each month.
 Salaried employees must be paid at least once per month.
-Employees who may also be paid once per month include students enrolled in a work-study program or its equivalent, and employees whose weekly wages exceed 150% of the average weekly rate of the state, see Virginia Stat.
-65.2-500, Virginia Stat.
-40.1-29
+Employees who may also be paid once per month include students enrolled in a work-study program or its equivalent, and employees whose weekly wages exceed 150% of the average weekly rate of the state, see VA Statute 65.2-500, VA Statute 40.1-29

 Manner of Wage Payments

 - check payable at face value (an option must be available for the employee to cash the check without paying a fee),

 - credit to a prepaid debit or card account.

 An employer may pay an employee by direct deposit into an account in the name of the employee at a financial institution designated by the employee.
 An employer may choose to pay employees hired after January 1, 2010 by direct deposit instead of cash or check.
 VA Statute 40.1-29